Ikeshala/ikeshala-s-portfolio/README.md

 - **Contact Information**: Update in `src/components/ContactForm.tsx` and `src/components/Footer.tsx`
 - **Email Address**: Update in multiple components for contact functionality
 - **Formspree Integration**: Configured for reliable email delivery to `ikeshala.peiris@gmail.com`
+- **Portfolio Statistics**: Update the 'At a Glance' section in `src/pages/About.tsx` with your latest achievements

 ### Projects